 Royal Opera Arcade

-• determine the original colours applied to the two external elevations, the rendered arcade, the joinery of the shopfronts, and painted metal lamps (and supports) to inform the discussion of conservation/redecoration options.
+- determine the original colours applied to the two external elevations, the rendered arcade, the joinery of the shopfronts, and painted metal lamps (and supports) to inform the discussion of conservation/redecoration options.
 It is assumed that the interior was decorated to give the impression it was constructed from stone.

 The on-site observations and the examination of the mounted samples suggested that the original decoration of the arcade was very plain, most of the elements being painted in a Light Stone coloured paint intended to imitate stone.
 This effect being enhanced by the incision of the faces of the vault and the wall faces to suggest blocks of stone (ashlar) and the addition of a small amount of sand to the original paint finish.